-Parents/carers with a complaint about their child's medical condition should discuss these directly with the Principal in the first instance.
-If the Principal cannot resolve the matter, they will direct parents/carers to the school's complaints procedure.
+12.1 Parents with a complaint about the school's actions in regard to their child's medical condition should discuss these directly with the Principal / SEND Coordinator in the first instance.
+If the Principal / SEND Coordinator cannot resolve the matter, they will direct parents to the MAC complaints procedure which can be located on the MAC website www.emmausmac.com

-13. Monitoring arrangements
+13. Monitoring Arrangements

-This policy will be reviewed and approved by the Local Governing Body every year.
+13.1 This policy will be reviewed and approved by the Board of Directors every two years.

-14. Links to other policies
+14. Links to other Policies

-This policy links to the following policies:
+14.1 This policy links to the following policies:

+- Accessibility plan

-- > Complaints
+- Complaints

-- > First aid
+- First aid

-- > Health and safety
+- Health and safety

-- > Safeguarding
+- Safeguarding

-- > Special educational needs information report and policy
+- Special educational needs information report and policy

+- Allergy and Anaphylaxis Policy

+- Attendance Policy

+- Educational Visits Policy

+- Care and Control Policy

+- Children with health needs who cannot attend school policy

-Appendix 1: Being notified a child has a medical condition
+Appendix 1 - Being Notified a Child has a Medical Condition